 Over 106 million people watched the finale of MASH on February 28, 1983, which was the largest audience for a TV series finale.

-Paul McCartney wrote the song Hey Jude to console John Lennon’s son, Jullian, who was depressed from his parents’ divorce.
+Paul McCartney wrote the song Hey Jude to console John Lennon’s son, Julian, who was depressed from his parents’ divorce.
 McCartney changed the name from Julian (AKA Jules) to Jude because he felt it sounded better.
 He composed the song in his car while riding to Lennon’s house.

 CNN broadcaster Anderson Cooper is the son of Gloria Vanderbilt.

-Humphrey Bogart never said “Play it again Sam” in the movie Casablanca
+Humphrey Bogart never said, “Play it again, Sam” in the movie Casablanca.

 Newsmax Greg Kelly is the son of former NYPD Commissioner Raymond Kelly.